github/docs/content/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/setting-up-your-php-project-for-codespaces.md

 ## Step 4: Run your application

 In the previous section, you used the `postCreateCommand` to install a set of packages via the `composer install` command.
 With the dependencies now installed, you can run the application.
-However, in this scenario we first need to tweak the ports that Apache will listen on.
-By default, it is configured to use port 80, but in Codespaces, that port is not available -- so we will use port 8080 instead.
+However, in this scenario we first need to change the ports that Apache will listen on.
+We're forwarding port 8080, so we'll instruct Apache to use this port rather than the default port 80.

 1. In the Terminal of your codespace, enter `sudo sed -i 's/Listen 80$//' /etc/apache2/ports.conf`.